gregorykelleher/equity-aggregator/README.md

 Equity Aggregator is a financial data tool that collects and normalises raw equity data from authoritative sources (LSEG, SEC, XETRA), before enriching it with third-party market vendor data to produce a unified canonical dataset of unique equities.

-Altogether, this tool makes it possible to retrieve up-to-date information on over 7,500+ equities from ten countries worldwide:
+Altogether, this tool makes it possible to retrieve up-to-date information on over 10,000+ equities from countries worldwide:

 | Source | Coverage | Description |
 |----------|---------|-------------|